Very few things are as important for strength training as a power rack.

 You Don’t Have to Bolt Down Your Rack

 A “freestanding” power rack is one you can use without worrying about bolting anything to the floor.
 This is the easiest to deal with.

 I should present a little bit of context so that other people don’t get in your ear and make you feel like you need a bolt-down rack.

-This pic is where the “a real power rack is bolted to the floor” assertion comes from.
+This pic is from the era where the “a real power rack is bolted to the floor” assertion is rooted.
 The originals were very shallow from front to back and had to be bolted down to the floor or wall.